 ORD (Official Reporting Date): The twelfth class day of a 16-week term, the sixth class day of an 8-week term, and the fourth class day of a 5-week term.
-Classes of varying lengths are prorated accordingly (See page 49).
+Classes of varying lengths are prorated accordingly.

 Part-Time Student: A student who takes 11 or fewer hours during a semester.